essenciary/GenieTodoMVC/documentation/deployment.md

 Now that we have confirmed that our application runs correctly in a Docker container, we can deploy our application on any of the multitude of web hosting services that support Docker container deployments.
-By using Docker containers, we can be sure that the exact setup described in the `Dockerfile` and tested on our machine will be run and configured by our hosting service.
+By using Docker containers, we can be sure that the exact setup described in the `Dockerfile` and tested on our machine will be run and configured on the hosting service.

 ### AWS EC2 hosting

 AWS is the most popular hosting platform at the moment so let's see how to deploy our Genie app there.
 AWS has a multitude of services (over 100) providing a huge array of possible deployment setups.
-Most of the AWS configurations are quite complex and go beyond the scope of this chapter, with large books and month long certifications programs being dedicated to this task.
+Most of the AWS configurations are quite complex and go beyond the scope of this chapter, with large books and month long certifications programs being dedicated to teach AWS usage.
-As such, we chose the simplest and most straightforward way to get the application up and running -- which is not necessarily the best way to run production applications at scale.
+We'll go with one of the simplest and most straightforward way to get the application up and running.

 To follow through with the next section you will need a free AWS account -- a credit card is required in order to open the AWS account.